Grow the Best Lawn of Green Grass

 Then we spray the lawn with poison to kill off the "weedy" wildflowers, and stick little flags in the ground so

 people will know to beware of the poison.

-I think baseball is mainly to blame for this lawn fetish.
+I think baseball is mainly to blame for this lawn mania.
 The emerald green grass diamonds at the

 stadium, groomed like a work of art, show to perfection on a color television screen.
 So while the catcher is